I am physically located in New York City, New York, USA. I use he/him pronouns.

 My largest infrastructure project was a rewrite of Etsy's email dispatch system, which is responsible for rendering and sending all mail outbound from Etsy.
 The rewrite increased send speed from under 100 emails per second to over 2000 emails per second.
 In its first year in production, the new system sent over three billion emails.
 I also developed a framework for building responsive emails, enabling engineers and designers throughout the company to make attractive, well-performing emails.

 As part of the Buyer Experience and Etsy.com teams, I've worked on several large, user-facing projects, including Etsy's homepage, product listing page, and sitewide navigation.
 These projects have increased sales and see tens of millions of hits per day.
-I've served not only as a key engineer, writing production code daily, but also as a technical leader, directing the work of 1-3 other engineers and making technical decisions.
+I've served not only as a key engineer, writing production code daily, but also as a technical leader, making technical decisions and directing the work of 1-3 other engineers.

 I'm particularly proud of the Editors' Picks project, which enables Etsy's marketing team to create, publish, and promote themed pages of products from around the marketplace.
 This involved planning, designing, and building an internal CMS; full-stack buyer-facing development; APIs to power our mobile apps; and monitoring and tooling to keep things running smoothly.
 The marketing team has published over a thousand curated Editors' Picks pages for Etsy's worldwide marketplace.

 Fog Creek Software (now Glitch, Inc., New York, New York)